Blog Post

 To make the most of your peer-to-peer (P2P) communications, there are 10 rules you should follow:

+The first rule of communication is to become self-aware and realize how you like to communicate.
 Are you a direct, "just the facts ma'am" communicator?
 Are you a storyteller?
 Are you more systematic and logical?
 Is your relationship with the other person a critical aspect of the communication?

 Knowing your preferred style of communication will be incredibly valuable when dealing with others.
 And essential when the message you need to deliver isn't a positive one.

-2. Reflect on how others react to your communications.
 Think about the last five conversations you had that didn't go well and ask yourself the reason.
 Then think about the last five communications you had that went really well and the reason.
 Identify the common elements or trends.

-3. Share the best way for others to communicate with you.
 Years ago, I had a boss who, every time he took a personality assessment, would share a copy of the results with his team.
 At first, I thought it was goofy.
 But then I realized he was trying to tell me how to communicate with him.
 And that was priceless.

-4. Communicate on the other person's channel.
 Once you know how another person wants to receive communication, it's your responsibility to communicate that way.

 If you don't know how someone wants to hear the message, ask them.
 "I'd like to talk with you about the ABC proposal.
 Would tomorrow morning be a good time?" or "I need some answers from you regarding the ABC proposal.
-Would you like me to setup a meeting to discuss it or should I send an email?"
+Would you like me to set up a meeting to discuss it or should I send an email?"

-5. Learn how stress impacts communications.
 When people are under stress, they react differently.
 I've seen employees totally botch up conversations because they so desperately needed to get their message out, they couldn't wait for the recipient to be ready to receive it.
 That's what stress will do.

-7. Use the proper tools.
 It's time for all of us to realize there are some messages you can send on Twitter, others that should be sent via email, and then those that need a voice-to-voice conversation.
 Using the right medium to send a message can make all the difference in the world when it comes to how your message will be received.

-8. Recognize others in a way that makes them feel good.
 Recognizing others isn't just a task for management.
 You should recognize your co-workers for a job well done and when they help you do your job better.

 And, this is where tip #1 is so necessary.
 The way you want to be recognized isn't always the way others want to be recognized.
 For recognition to be effective, it has to be given in a way that makes the other person feel important.